Select Page

 Candidates on high flow nasal cannula

-Per OPTN Policy 10.3.A, Lung Clinical Values That Must Be Updated Every 28 Days, transplant programs must report the amount of supplemental oxygen required to maintain adequate oxygen saturation (88% or greater) every 28 days for candidates on high flow nasal cannula.
-In the OPTN Waiting List, users may enter a candidate’s supplemental oxygen needs either in liters per minute (L/min) or as a percentage to indicate the fraction of inspired oxygen (FiO2).
-However, the allocation score calculation only uses values of L/min, so the computer system converts values entered in percent to L/min.
+Per OPTN Policy 10.3.A Lung Clinical Values That Must Be Updated Every 28 Days, transplant programs must report the amount of supplemental oxygen required to maintain adequate oxygen saturation (88% or greater) every 28 days for candidates on high flow nasal cannula.
+In OPTN Waiting List, transplant programs enter supplemental oxygen needs for candidates using high flow nasal cannula in terms of liters per minute (L/min) and as a percentage to indicate the fraction of inspired oxygen (FiO2).
+The computer system converts values entered as a percentage to L/min.
 The conversion is 3% per liter, per minute after subtracting 21% (to account for room air).
 For example, 60% O2 converts to 13 L/min: (60% – 21%) / 3% per L/min = 13 L/min.
+The lung composite allocation score (CAS) calculation can only use one value for supplemental oxygen, so the computer system will use whichever value is most beneficial to the candidate (either the L/min value or the percentage value when converted to L/min) in calculating the lung CAS.

 Accordingly, for candidates on high flow nasal cannula, programs can use the Lung CAS Calculator to assess whether entering a candidate’s oxygen needs in L/min or % will yield a score that most appropriately reflects the candidate’s prioritization for transplant.